rreece/rreece.github.io/outline-of-philosophy/invitation.md

 Welcome to *ROP*!

-This site is my working draft of notes from thinking about philosophy.
+This site is my working draft of notes from reading and thinking about philosophy.
 While the scope of this project is ambitiously large, clearly it cannot pretend to represent *all* of philosophy by any stretch.
 This is a meandering of one person through his own thoughts on philosophy, a meandering that is primarily western and focused on empiricism,